 There are two types of hypertension, each with different causes:

 - Essential or primary hypertension is the most common type of high blood pressure.
-It develops over time.
-Doctors aren’t sure of the cause.
+It develops over time and the cause is undetermined.

 - Secondary hypertension is caused by certain medications or another underlying medical condition such as kidney problems or thyroid disease.
 Treating the underlying cause will usually lower blood pressure to a normal range.